Victoria and Albert Museum: Henry Cole Wing built

-With the death of Captain Francis Fowke of the Royal Engineers, the next architect to work at the museum was Colonel (later Major General) Henry Young Darracott Scott, also of the Royal Engineers.
-He designed to the northwest of the garden the five-storey School for Naval Architects (also known as the science schools), now the Henry Cole Wing, in 1867–72.
-Scott's assistant J. W. Wild designed the impressive staircase that rises the full height of the building.
-Made from Cadeby stone, the steps are 7 ft in length, while the balustrades and columns are Portland stone.
-It is now used to jointly house the prints and architectural drawings of the V&A (prints, drawings, paintings and photographs) and Royal Institute of British Architects (RIBA Drawings and Archives Collections), and the Sackler Centre for arts education, which opened in 2008.
+Between 1867 and 1872, the architect Henry Young Darracott Scott designed, to the northwest of the garden, the five-storey School for Naval Architects (also known as the science schools) which, eventually, became the Henry Cole Wing of the museum.
+Scott's assistant, James William Wild designed the staircase that rises the full height of the building, which now houses the V&A prints collection and the RIBA Drawings and Archives Collections.